 The following is an overview of the main characteristics and risks of financial instruments.

-This document does not describe all risks inherent in transactions with financial instruments.
-Its objective is rather to give basic information concerning the risks inherent in all transactions with financial instruments.
-Investors should not enter into any investment transactions before understanding all the risks and considering their financial strength and knowledge and experience of such investments.
+This document does not pretend to describe all risks inherent to transactions with financial instruments.
+Its objective is rather to give basic information and to caution our customers concerning the risks inherent in all transactions with financial instruments.
+You should not enter into any investment transaction before understanding all the risks and having adapted his investments to his assets and needs.

-BASIC RISKS
+1. BASIC RISKS